 #2 – Save on Textbooks

 Textbooks can come as a huge expense, especially when you buy them fresh off the shelf at the college bookstore.
 By buying used, you can save a significant amount on your textbooks.
 Check sites like Amazon, CampusBooks, HalfPriceBooks, Chegg, and eBay.
-In some cases, you can even download the textbook and work with a digital copy.
+In some cases, you can even download the textbook and work with a digital copy or get free books by mail.

 Before buying used, make sure you don’t specifically need access to some online resource that comes with the textbook (e.g. WebAssign, MyEconLab, so on).
 You might be able to buy access separately, but you might need a special “redemption key” that only comes with new textbooks.
 In these cases, you’ll usually just have to bite the bullet.